3MFConsortium/spec_core/3MF Core Specification.md

 | requiredextensions | **xs:string** | | | Space-delimited list of namespace prefixes, representing the set of extensions that are required for processing the document.
 Editors and manufacturing devices MUST NOT process the document if they do not support the required extensions. |
 | thumbnail | **ST\_UriReference** | | | Path to a root level thumbnail of type JPEG or PNG that represents a rendered image of the entire model. |

 The \<model> element is the root element of the 3D Model part.
 There MUST be exactly one \<model> element in a 3D Model part.
-A model may have zero or more child metadata elements (see 6.1, "Metadata" for more information).
+A model may have zero or more child metadata elements (see [3.4.1.
+Metadata](#341-metadata) for more information).
 A model must have two additional child elements: \<resources> and \<build>.
 The \<resources> element provides a set of definitions that can be drawn from to define a 3D object.
 The \<build> element provides a set of items that should actually be manufactured as part of the job.

 Producers SHOULD NOT require extensions unless the document would lose key meaning without the extension data.
 Allowing consumers to ignore unsupported extensions gives a more graceful fallback.
 Required extensions MAY supercede the requirements of the Core specification.
 However, the Core specification MUST be fully supported when used with optional extensions.